Gravitational Lensing in Kerr-Newman Anti de Sitter Spacetime: Review of Generalized Rindler and Ishak Formalism for Finding Bending of Light in Rotating Spacetimes

 \section{Review of Generalized Rindler and Ishak Formalism for Finding Bending of Light in Rotating Spacetimes}

-In 2007, Rindler and Ishak (RI) investigated gravitational lensing within Schwarzschild Sitter (SdS) geometry so as to see whether cosmological constant plays any role in the overall bending of light \cite{is25}.
+In 2007, Rindler and Ishak (RI) investigated gravitational lensing within Schwarzschild Sitter (SdS) geometry so as to see whether $\Lambda$ plays any role in the overall bending of light \cite{is25}.
 Their method is now very frequently used in analyzing gravitational lensing for geometries with non-asymptotic flatness.
 Moreover, this method is further generalized in \cite{is29} for rotating space-times.
 Let us now give a brief summary of the generalization made for geometries with rotation.
 In general, the geometry of rotating spacetimes can be represented with the line element

-Note that the metric is written for constant $\theta=\pi/2$ and its signature reads $-2$.
-The RI method involves generalizing the inner product to curved spaces, where the invariant angle between two vectors is found.
-In the light of this information, the angle between two coordinate directions $d$ and $\delta $, as shown in Fig 1 is given by
+Note that the metric is written for constant $\theta=\pi/2$.
+The RIM involves generalizing the inner product to curved spaces, where the invariant angle between two vectors is found.
+In the light of this information, the angle between two coordinate directions $d$ and $\delta $, as shown in Fig. \ref{fig1} is given by

 where $g_{ij}$ illustrates the concerned metric tensor.
 For the analysis, the path of light at the equatorial plane ($\theta =\pi /2$ ) is described in two-dimensional curved $(r,\varphi )$ space.
+We have chosen equilateral plane so as to keep the direction of angular momentum conserved \cite{Sean}.
 Hence, when a constant time interval is concerned, we can write

 The general null geodesics equation can be written as